hds/hegdenu.net/content/posts/performance-optimization-flamegraph-divan.md

 My gut feeling had been that this is where the performance bottleneck would be - however from our flame graph, we can see that `distance_to_segment_m` only accounted for 10% of the samples.
 Take this as a lesson, [humans are bad at guessing about performance](https://github.com/flamegraph-rs/flamegraph/tree/v0.6.5?tab=readme-ov-file#humans-are-terrible-at-guessing-about-performance).

 So, what can we do to improve the filter code.
-When filtering, we have to compare every point (let's say we have `N`) to all of the line segments in the corridor's polyline (let's say we have `M`), so we have `O(NM)` distance calculations.
+When filtering, we have to compare every point (let's say we have `N`) to all of the line segments in the corridor's polyline (let's say we have `M`), so we have `NM` distance calculations.
 Let's try and reduce that, or at least replace it with something cheaper.

 Something cheaper than a distance calculation is a bounding box check.
 Checking whether or not a point is in a bounding box requires 4 comparison operations, which is much cheaper than the Haversine formula.
 Or at least we think it is.